The Important Role Nurses Play in Care Transition and Reducing Readmissions

 In its simplest form, “care transition” is defined as a hospital discharge or movement from one care setting to another.
-The risk that readmissions pose to patient safety requires that transitional care processes are under constant evaluation.
+The risk that readmissions pose to patient safety requires transitional care processes which are under constant evaluation for the patient experience.

-Nurses are the linchpin in the coordination of patient care, and thus are best equipped to coordinate a successful transition.
-The bedside nurse, for example, may understand a great deal more about the patient’s needs as they travel through the care continuum than other care team members.
-And when those needs are communicated effectively, the nurse is given the opportunity to extend to the patient high-value care beyond organizational boundaries.
+Nurses must navigate clinical communication and coordination of patient care, and they are best equipped to coordinate a successful transition.
+The bedside nurse, for example, may understand more about the patient’s needs as they travel through the care continuum than other care team members.
+And when those needs are communicated effectively, the nurse is given the opportunity to extend high-value care to the patient.

-Nurses create transitional care plans by compiling all the pertinent patient information and creating instructions to be followed.
-Then they share the plan in detail with all members of the new care team so that the handoff is seamless for both the patient and the new unit or facility.
+Nurses create transitional care plans by compiling all the pertinent patient information in the EHR and creating instructions to be followed.
+Then they collaborate and share the plan in detail with all members of the new care team.
+This ensures the handoff is seamless for both the patient and the new unit or facility.

-The most important factor in transition of care is communication during the handoff process.
+The most important factor in transition care is communication during and after this handoff process.

-The goal of the handoff is to safely transfer the patient from one care setting to another (or to discharge the patient from the hospital completely) by exchanging the necessary information with, and by effectively transferring the responsibility of care to, either a new care team or the patient’s family.
+The goal of the handoff is to safely transfer the patient from one care setting to another by exchanging the necessary information with, and by effectively transferring the responsibility of care to, either a new care team or the patient’s family.
+With their family members involved, it’s important to keep them informed and updated along the patient journey.

 For example, nurses should be prepared to provide handoff communication: